Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Related Work

 Neekhara et al.~\cite{neekhara2019universal} crafted a UAP that fools an ASR model.
-The perturbation was shown to be effective when added to audio samples from both the training and test sets.
-However, their UAP has a fixed length and thus cannot be used for a conversation stream, where the audio records are sent continuously and are of unknown and variable lengths.
-In addition, the attack is created and tested using scores that are based on the character error rate (CER).
-Although this is a popular metric for evaluating ASR models, it is not suitable for evaluating the privacy preservation task investigated in our work.
-For example, a successful attack is defined for a perturbation that causes a CER that is greater than 0.5 between the original and distorted transcription.
-However, a topic detector can identify the subject of the sample based on a fraction of the conversation.
+However, given the UAP's fixed length, it cannot be used for a conversation stream or audio records of unknown and variable length.
+Additionally, the attack is created and tested using scores that are based on the character error rate (CER), a metric that is not suitable for privacy preservation evaluation.
+For example, a successful attack is defined for a perturbation that causes a CER greater than 0.5 between the original and distorted transcription, however a topic detector can identify the subject of the sample based on a fraction of the conversation.
 As a result, crafting a UAP for the privacy preservation task should utilize a different metric.

-Instead of exploiting the ASR model's vulnerability to adversarial examples, some studies utilized design flaws in the microphone hardware~\cite{zhang2017dolphinattack, roy2017backdoor, roy2018inaudible, song2017poster}.
-Most microphones filter out frequencies that are inaudible to humans (frequencies $>20kHz$).
-However, due to the nonlinear nature of microphone hardware, transmitting multiple inaudible tones to a microphone results in a shadow signal that falls within the range of tones that are audible to humans ($20Hz$ to $20kHz$).
-The studies exploit this vulnerability to transmit inaudible commands for voice controllable systems (e.g., Siri, Google Assistance, Alexa).
-This is achieved by using ultrasound speakers, whose output the microphone interprets as sound that is within the range of human auditory capabilities.
-Although this approach has shown promising results, it cannot be employed for a conversation between two people.
+Instead of exploiting the ASR model's vulnerability to adversarial examples, some studies utilized design flaws in the microphone hardware~\cite{zhang2017dolphinattack, roy2018inaudible, song2017poster}.
+Most microphones filter out frequencies that are inaudible to humans (frequencies $>$20 kHz).
+However, due to the nonlinear nature of microphone hardware, transmitting multiple inaudible tones to a microphone results in a shadow signal that falls within the range of tones audible to humans (20 Hz to 20 kHz).
+The studies above exploited this vulnerability to transmit inaudible commands for voice controllable systems (e.g., Siri, Google Assistant, Alexa).
+This was achieved by using ultrasound speakers, whose output the microphone interprets as sound that is within the range of human auditory capabilities.
+Although this approach has shown promising results, it cannot be employed for a call between two people.
 When the person that sends the message uses an ultrasound speaker to mask his/her speech, the microphone will interpret both his/her voice and the inaudible waveform as above the threshold of hearing.
-As a result, the person that receives the message hears a mix of sounds, which is difficult to understand.
+As a result, the person that receives the message hears a mix of sounds which is difficult to understand.